joelparkerhenderson/plantuml-examples/README.md

 ' LAYOUT_AS_SKETCH()
 LAYOUT_WITH_LEGEND()

-title Container diagram for Internet Banking System
+title C4 Model container diagram example

 Person(customer, Customer, "A customer of the bank, with personal bank accounts")